More and more investors are looking to impact investing, seeking long-term profitability while not only ‘doing no harm’ but ‘doing good’.

-And so, as this movement grows and the private sector increases its explicit role in matters of public interest, new actors need to engage to avoid impact washing and ensure that the industry develops on the basis of sound evidence.
+The industry’s claims of impact are likely to attract more investment; as well as the attention of the broader research and policy community.
+As this movement grows and the private sector increases its explicit role in matters of public interest, new actors need to engage to avoid impact washing and ensure that the industry develops on the basis of sound evidence.

 We propose that local think tanks are well-positioned to help nurture this young industry to grow in a sustainable manner, and to deliver impact by: